One-Shot Coordination of First and Last Mode Transportation: Problem Setup

 \section{Problem Setup}

-In this section, we setup the coordinated feed-in problem using a macroscopic formulation.
-We first describe the network or the graph variables, then the decision variables and the constraints.
-Finally, we summarize the full optimization problem, discuss specific challenges and aspects of it that we seek to resolve and analyze.
+In this section, we setup the coordinated first and last mode transportation problem using a macroscopic formulation.
+Since this is a network-flow problem, we first present a graph model, and then define the route sets used for optimization.
+Finally, we present the optimization model.